Nested Focusable Element

 Impact to Users

-2. Focus on the view and each of its descendents.
+2. Focus on the element and each of its descendants

 3. One of the following will happen:

-• Accessible: TalkBack will read all text.
-It will also announce a role and/or indicate how to interact with the element.
+• Accessible: TalkBack reads all text and also announces a role and/or how to interact with the element

 XML

-Launch a Toast card with the focus outline outside
+Launch a Toast card with the focus outline on the card, not the nested layout

 <com.google.android.material.card.MaterialCardView